grandes-ecoles

 Recall the hypothesis $b_1 e^{a_1} + \cdots + b_r e^{a_r} = 0$ of Proposition 1.
 Define rational numbers $s_1, \ldots, s_r$ by the formula $$(T - a_1) \cdots (T - a_r) = T^r - s_1 T^{r-1} - \cdots - s_{r-1} T - s_r.$$ Show the equality: for all $n \geq 0$, $$u_{n+r} = s_1 u_{n+r-1} + \cdots + s_r u_n.$$

-Q25 Number Theory Divisibility and Divisor Analysis View
+Q25 Sequences and series, recurrence and convergence Divisibility and Divisor Analysis View

 Let $D$ be a common denominator of the rational numbers $a_1, \ldots, a_r$ and let $A = \max(1, |a_1|, \ldots, |a_r|)$.
 Show that $D^n u_n \in \mathbf{Z}$ for all $n \geq 0$.